 Autonomous & Connected

 “If there is one company on the planet that has the resources to do that, it’s probably Apple.
 But at the same time, it’s not a cellphone,” an Apple employee who worked on Project Titan told Reuters.
-Obviously, making a car is an entirely different, a whole lot more complicated.
+Obviously, making a car is entirely different, a whole lot more complicated.
 A person aware of developments at Apple said that the company might end up developing only an autonomous driving system for a car of a mainstream automaker.

 Video courtesy: Ryan Shaw

 Should an Apple Car see the light of the day, it would naturally be produced by a contract manufacturer.
 Apple had reached out to Magna International for manufacturing its car in the past, but things didn’t work out when the direction became unclear.
-The Austrian company has been designated the task of manufacturing the Fisker Ocean electric SUV from summer this year.